garyfleming/beyond-frameworks/beyond-frameworks.md

 ^ Anyway, that's enough about dogs and breeding.
 On to something that is entirely unrelated.
 ^ Who I am.
 ^ I'm here to talk about agile and its current breeds...
 Did I say breeds?
-I meant frameworks.§§§
+I meant frameworks.

+---

+^ I'm going to start with a little bit of a general constraint, then talk about some small practical ideas, and move on to bigger ideas that might be a bit more... slobbery
+^ TODO 3 pictures: collar (constraint), chihuahua (small), St. Bernard's (big)

 ---